legacysurvey/legacysurvey/pages/dr1/description.rst

 A constant sky level is then added back to the image that is mean of what was removed.

 The Tractor removes a constant sky computed from the median on the object residual image.
-This value can be found as the SKY_P0 keyword in the files cosmo/work/decam/calib/sky (???).
+This value can be found as the SKY_P0 keyword in the calibration files cosmo/work/decam/calib/sky.
 The stacked images have this sky level removed.

 Tractor Catalogs